Exponential single server queues in an interactive random environment: Non-separable queueing-environment systems

 \subsection{Ergodicity via Lyapunov functions}

-We follow a standard approach in searching for ergodicity conditions by constructing Lyapunov functions to apply Foster's criterion, see \cite[Proposition D.3]{kelly;yudovina:14}. \bass We assume henceforth that the environment space $K$ is finite. \eass We start with three preparatory lemmas.
-The proof of the first one is by direct evaluation. \begin{lemma} For an $M/M/1/\infty$ queue with queue-length-dependent arrival intensities $\lambda(n)>0$ and service intensities $\mu(n)>0$ let there exist a Lyapunov function $\widetilde{\mathcal{L}}:\mathbb{N}_{0}\rightarrow\mathbb{R}_{0}^{+}$ with finite exception set $\widetilde{F}$ and constant $\widetilde{\varepsilon}>0$ which satisfies the Foster-Lyapunov stability criterion.
-Then, the following inequalities are satisfied:
+We follow a standard approach constructing Lyapunov functions to apply Foster-Lyapunov criterion, see Proposition \ref{prop:KellyYudovina14}. \begin{assumption} Henceforth we assume that the environment space $K$ is finite. \end{assumption} We start with three preparatory lemmas.
+The proof of the first one is by direct computation. \begin{lemma} Consider an $M/M/1/\infty$-queue with queue-length-dependent arrival rates $\lambda(n)>0$ and service rates $\mu(n)>0$.
+If $\widetilde{\mathcal{L}}:\mathbb{N}_{0}\rightarrow\mathbb{R}_{0}^{+}$ is a Lyapunov function for the queue length process with finite exception set $\widetilde{F}$ and constant $\widetilde{\varepsilon}>0$ which satisfies the Foster-Lyapunov stability criterion from Proposition \ref{prop:KellyYudovina14}, the following inequalities are satisfied:

 \end{lemma}